Canasta: Melds and canastas

 A canasta is a meld of at least seven cards, whether natural or mixed.
 A natural canasta is one that comprises only cards of the same rank.
 A mixed canasta (or; dirty, unnatural, or black canasta) is one that comprises both natural and wild cards.
-Once a canasta is assembled, the cards are squared up, and one of the natural cards forming it is placed on top – a red one to indicate a natural canasta or a black one to indicate a mixed canasta.
+Once a canasta is assembled, the cards are stacked, or "squared," up, and one of the natural cards forming it is placed on top – a red one to indicate a natural canasta or a black one to indicate a mixed canasta.

 Initial melds

-Each card has a specific value which determines both the score and the minimum points players need before laying down their first melds:
+Each card has a specific value that determines both the score and the minimum points players need before laying down their first melds:

 During each hand the first time a team lays cards on the table, the cards of the combined melds must equal a minimum meld requirement based on the values of each of the cards.
 At the beginning of a game, both teams have an initial meld requirement of 50 points.
-The count towards the requirement cannot include the value of the cards a player could possibly pick up from the discard pile, but must come only from the cards in their hand and the top discarded card in case of picking up the discard pile.
+The count towards the requirement cannot include the value of any cards a player could possibly pick up within the discard pile except for the exposed top card of that discard pile.
 If the combined value does not meet the minimum requirement, they cannot play the cards on the table nor pick up the discard pile.
-After the first hand, the minimum meld requirement is based on a team's score before the hand starts.
+After the first hand, the minimum meld requirement for subsequent hands is based on that team's accumulated score before the hand starts.